Cuc Phuong Nation Park, Nho Quan

 A misty morning view overlooking Cuc Phuong National Park

 Nho Quan district in the northwest of Ninh Binh province is relatively unknown to international tourism.
-Situated around 34km from Ninh Binh City and 127km from Hanoi, the nation’s capital, the district encompasses 450km² of land with a population density of only 331.4/km², mainly centered around the capital city of the same name.
+Situated around 34km from Ninh Binh City and 127km from Hanoi, the district encompasses 450km² of land with a population density of only 331.4/km², mainly centered around the capital city of the same name.

 This vast mountainous region boasts more lakes than any other district in Vietnam, an abundance of caves, a significant population of the Người Mường (Muong) ethnic group and extensive natural forests.
 It is also home to Cuc Phuong National Park – the oldest and largest protected forest reserve in Vietnam.

-Recent excavations at the Nguoi Xua Cave (Động Người Xưa), also known as the “Cave of Prehistoric Man” in the Cuc Phuong National Park, have uncovered human artifacts dating back 10,000 years.
-These findings provide evidence of prehistoric settlements considered to be the ancestors of the current Vietnamese population.
+Recent excavations at the Nguoi Xua Cave (Động Người Xưa) in Cuc Phuong National Park, have uncovered human artifacts dating back 10,000 years.
+The findings provided evidence of prehistoric settlements now considered to be the ancient ancestors of the current Vietnamese population.

 Conservation